Ohtani to speak to media for first time since gambling allegations against former interpreter

 On top of that, the Boston Red Sox, with whom Mizuhara got his first MLB opportunity, issued a statement to publicly note he was never employed by the team, despite several news reports and the Angels media guide stating so.

-"We are reaching out to all of you because of reports in various outlets stating that Ippei Mizuhara worked for the Red Sox as an interpreter, which is incorrect," said the statement, per The Athletic.
+"We are reaching out to all of you because of reports in various outlets stating that Ippei Mizuhara worked for the Red Sox as an interpreter, which is incorrect," said the statement.
 "Mizuhara was never employed by the Boston Red Sox in any capacity and was not an interpreter for Hideki Okajima during the pitcher's time with the team.
 Please know that we have thoroughly checked our files to ensure we are providing accurate information."

 The alleged gambling organization and bookmaker, Matthew Bowyer, are under federal investigation in a case that also includes former Dodger Yasiel Puig, who faces multiple charges.